6339 Arbitration - BRITTON- 18775

 Course Syllabus: Syllabus

-First Day Assignments: First day assignment: Please read pages 2-24 of the casebook, ADR In The Workplace.
+First Day Assignments: Please read pages 1-16 in the casebook, ADR In The Workplace.

 This course will have: